Skip to Content

 Client Signer

-The API Client Signer enables you to programmatically complete signing requests and also manage the underlying cryptographic keys directly.
-When used with the API, it enables automated transaction signing workflows within your own environment.
+The Client Signer allows you to programmatically complete signing requests and directly manage the underlying cryptographic key shares.
+Use it with the API to automate transaction signing workflows in your own infrastructure — ideal for bots, backend services, and batch processing.

 1. Enable API and get an API token